 - (i) When was your central heating system or partial central heating system installed?

-Boiler is 5 years old (serviced annually) and central heating system was in place when property purchased. - (ii) Do you have a maintenance contract for the central heating system?
+A new boiler was fitted by the previous owner in 2022, and it has been serviced in early 2025. - (ii) Do you have a maintenance contract for the central heating system?